isaac-sim/IsaacLab/docs/source/features/ray.rst

     :language: python
     :emphasize-lines: 14-44

 3.)
-Fetch the KubeRay cluster IP addresses.
-This can be done automatically for KubeRay clusters,
+Fetch the KubeRay cluster IP addresses, and the MLFLow Server IP.
-      where instructions are included in the following fetching file.
+    This can be done automatically for KubeRay clusters, where instructions are included in the following fetching file.
+    The KubeRay clusters are saved to a file, but the MLFLow Server IP is printed.

 .. dropdown:: source/standalone/workflows/ray/grok_cluster_with_kubectl.py
   :icon: code